Logarithmic Quasimaps: Logarithmic quasimap invariants

 \section{Logarithmic quasimap invariants}

 Let $\qlog$ be the moduli space from Definition \ref{logquasimap}.
-We will produce a virtual fundamental class on this moduli space using the construction of Behrend and Fantechi \cite{behrend1997intrinsic}. \begin{lemma} The divisor $D$ induces a logarithmic structure on the quotient stack $[W/G]$ pulled back from the toric logarithmic structure on $[\AAA^r/\GG_m^r]$.
-Moreover, a logarithmic quasimap to $(X,D)$ from a curve $C$ induces a logarithmic morphism $C\rightarrow [W/G]$. \end{lemma} \begin{proof} We have a morphism Moreover, this morphism is strict, so the map from the underlying curve of $C$ to $[W/G]$ together with a logarithmic morphism define a logarithmic morphism to $[W/G]$. \end{proof}
+We will produce a virtual fundamental class on this moduli space using the construction of Behrend and Fantechi \cite{behrend1997intrinsic}. \begin{lemma} Recall $X = W \GIT G \hookrightarrow [W/G]$.
+The divisor $D$ induces a logarithmic structure on the quotient stack $[W/G]$ pulled back from the toric logarithmic structure on $[\AAA^r/\GG_m^r]$.
+Moreover, a logarithmic quasimap to $(X,D)$ from a curve $C$ induces a logarithmic structure on $C$ and a logarithmic morphism $C\rightarrow [W/G]$. \end{lemma} \begin{proof} We have a morphism Moreover, this morphism is strict, so the map from the underlying curve of $C$ to $[W/G]$ together with a logarithmic morphism defines a logarithmic morphism to $[W/G]$. \end{proof}

 Therefore we have a diagram